Chicago Passenger Injury Claims Lawyer

-The motorist responsible for the collision is a party who must resolve a claim under the law.
+The motorist responsible for the collision is the negligent party who must resolve a claim under the law.
 The driver’s insurance company has a contractual obligation to pay for all crash-related injuries that a passenger suffered — regardless of their relationship with the driver.

-Consequently, as difficult as it may be to understand, a child/passenger in a car accident caused by a parent has a right to recover damages for their injuries including medical expenses, pain, and suffering as well as lost wages.
+Consequently, as difficult as it may be to understand, a child/passenger in a car accident caused by a parent has a right to recover damages for their injuries, including medical expenses, pain, suffering, and lost wages.

 Similarly, one spouse has a right to recover damages from the other spouse if their negligence caused an accident.
 In some cases, the insurance company might be unwilling to settle the claim out of court.

-However, auto and motorcycle insurance policies require that the insurance company provides an attorney for the driver (policyholder) to represent him or her in court.
+However, auto and motorcycle insurance policies require that the insurance company provides an attorney for the driver (policyholder) to represent them in court.

-The insurance companies must pay for any settlement or judgment against their insured without ever taking monies from the driver's personal funds.
+The insurance companies must pay the injured party for any settlement or judgment against their insured without taking monies from the driver's personal funds.

-In other words, if you are considering bringing a claim against a friend or family member for a car accident claim but were hesitant to do so based on your fear of taking money from them personally, their insurance will insulate them from paying anything personally.
+In other words, if you are considering bringing a claim against a friend or family member for a car accident claim but are hesitant to do so based on your fear of taking money from them, their liability insurance will insulate them from paying the passenger anything personally.

-According to the Center for Disease Control and Prevention (CDC), car accidents are the leading killer of children in the United States.
-In 2017, 675 children under 12-years of age died and nearly 116,000 were injured in auto accidents.
+According to the Center for Disease Control and Prevention (CDC), car accidents are the leading killer of child passengers in the United States.
+In 2017, 675 children under 12-years of age died, and nearly 116,000 were injured in auto accidents.

-Dealing with an injured child harmed in a car accident can be challenging for family members, friends, or caregivers.
-The emotional, physical, and financial toll can be life-altering, especially if the child was suffering from traumatic brain injury or disfigurement.
+Dealing with an injured child passenger harmed in a car accident can be challenging for family members, friends, or caregivers.
+The emotional, physical and financial toll on the injured passenger can be life-altering, especially if the child suffers from traumatic brain injury or disfigurement.

-An experienced Chicago car accident attorney can handle negotiations involving the child's injuries like all other personal injury accident cases, even if the child's parent is at fault for the accident.
+An experienced Chicago car accident attorney can handle negotiations involving the child's injuries like all other accident injury cases, even if the child's parent is at fault for the accident.

 Our injury attorneys can create a buffer between the parents and the legal situation regarding financial compensation paid to someone close to them.